johncarlomaula/john-carlo.github.io/project4_music.md

 ### Top Most Listened To Songs

 My most listened to songs are similar to my top played songs with longer songs having more weight.
 Lengthy songs like *Hold On* and *I Drink Wine* by Adele are higher up in this list due to both songs being over 6 minutes.
-However, *happiness* is still my most listened to song as it is my most played song and has a length of 5:15.
+However, *happiness* is still my most listened to song as it is my most played song and with a length of 5:15.

 <img src="images/project4_images/songs_listening.png?_raw=true"/>